nlohmann/json/README.md

 If you are using [CocoaPods](https://cocoapods.org), you can use the library by adding pod `"nlohmann_json", '~>3.1.2'` to your podfile (see [an example](https://bitbucket.org/benman/nlohmann_json-cocoapod/src/master/)).
 Please file issues [here](https://bitbucket.org/benman/nlohmann_json-cocoapod/issues?status=new&status=open).

+If you are using [Swift Package Manager](https://swift.org/package-manager/), you can use the library by adding a package dependency to this repository.
+And target dependency as `.product(name: "nlohmann-json", package: "json")`.

 If you are using [NuGet](https://www.nuget.org), you can use the package [nlohmann.json](https://www.nuget.org/packages/nlohmann.json/).
 Please check [this extensive description](https://github.com/nlohmann/json/issues/1132#issuecomment-452250255) on how to use the package.
 Please file issues [here](https://github.com/hnkb/nlohmann-json-nuget/issues).

 If you are using [conda](https://conda.io/), you can use the package [nlohmann_json](https://github.com/conda-forge/nlohmann_json-feedstock) from [conda-forge](https://conda-forge.org) executing `conda install -c conda-forge nlohmann_json`.
 Please file issues [here](https://github.com/conda-forge/nlohmann_json-feedstock/issues).